Independence Institute: Policy positions

 The Independence Institute is a proponent of educational choice and charter schools, as well as the right to bear arms in accordance with the Second Amendment.
 II supported school board members in Douglas County, Colorado who became the majority there in 2009 and subsequently curtailed the power of the teachers' union, expanded school choice, and attempted to initiate a voucher system.
 However, a new school board majority elected in 2017 has promised to reverse many of these policies.

 Prior to winning election to the United States House of Representatives as a Democrat, Jared Polis wrote a white paper for the institute about privatizing the U.S. Postal Service.

 Because of the Institute's pro Second Amendment stance, it supports gun rights, including the right of concealed carry.

-In 2013, II opposed Amendment 66, an unsuccessful ballot measure that would have increased the state's income tax by $950 million (which would have begun the hollowing out of Colorado's Taxpayer Bill of Rights (TABOR)).
 The organization supported the Taxpayer Bill of Rights (TABOR), which was passed by Colorado voters in 1992.
+In 2013, II opposed Amendment 66, an unsuccessful ballot measure that would have increased the state's income tax and reformed public education funding.

 II opposed the Affordable Care Act.
 The Institute supports the use of fossil fuels.